How do we become really good at something?

 When we hear that our partner is exhausted or our friend is worried, what do we do?
 Sometimes we do nothing.
 We tell ourselves that they don’t want/need our help, that they can handle it themselves.
 While that can be true, bringing our partner a cup of tea (or wine) deepens our relationship.
 Listening to our friend can diminish their worry and strengthen our bond.

 Practice acting on what you hear.
 It can be simple; isn’t not passive.

 Non-action doesn’t improve sales.
 While we may not be able to bring our clients or prospects a cup of tea, we can phone them, send them a note, follow up and continue to listen.

-To learn more about these skills and how to practice them, watch my micro-learning webinar on YouTube.
+To learn more about these skills and how to practice them, watch the video below.